msales75/h_autocomplete/README.md

 directive so that the damage to testing/integration with other angular modules is not too bad.

-Because the components inside the autocomplete function are still in JQuery, it can't be easily unit-tested, so I instead do DOM-testing for the directive as a whole.
+However, because the components inside the autocomplete function are still in JQuery, those can't be easily unit-tested.
+So I instead do DOM-testing for the directive as a whole.
 This is not ideal, but it gets some testing done without having to refactor the JQuery plugin into testable objects.
+We can discuss the pros and cons of this approach.

+The UI approach uses two types of autcomplete, one when the user types '@', and one when they don't.
+The motivation is to minimize the intrusiveness of popups by encouraging the user to type '@' to initiate autocomplete, but also to help the learning curve by letting the user see autocomplete without having to do this.
+If they don't type the '@' they have to type the entire first-name or username before autocomplete appears.

 Installation: